joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 ---
-title: Identity provider for Stripe
+title: Identity provider for SaaS
 experiment: 221
 date: "2022-06-09"
 permalink: identity-provider-for-stripe
 tags: stripe, idp, auth
 ---

-After trying to build a couple of SaaS projects, one requirement I deal with again and again is **gating access based on payment**.
+After trying to build a couple of SaaS projects, one requirement I see repeatedly is **gating access based on payment**.

-Unfourtunately, I couldn't find an option out there that would work for me out of the box.
+I couldn't find a solution that work for me out of the box.
 There are lots of options for authentication, and Stripe Checkout or Elements are easy to add.
-What's missing is something that connects the authentication and billing together.
+What's missing is the part that ties the authentication and billing together.

 From what I can tell, **these are my options**:

 - **Roll your own**: Building a basic version isn't too too hard (maybe 1-2 weeks?), but they always end up needing the same features.
 For example: multiple users per account, OAuth, SSO, MFA, blocking account access when payment fails, ability to change prices, to name a few.
 I'd prefer a shared solution that can be integrated quickly (ideally in less than 10 minutes).
 - **[Auth0](https://auth0.com)**: It handles authentication, but it doesn't integrate billing.
 Also, it can get a bit complicated.
 I want something that is easy, focused on SaaS business specifically and doesn't need to cover every scenario.
-- **[Supabase](https://supabase.com)**: It does the authentication part, but doesn't gate based on Stripe.
-Also it's an integration on the database level, I'd prefer something that is agnostic to the storage medium.
-For example, I often have a service level or multiple services with different stacks.
-Each request would result in multiple REST calls to Supabase which would slow things down.
-I would prefer if it didn't force a database strategy.
+- **[Supabase](https://supabase.com)**: It's a neat product, built by a great team.
+It does the authentication part, but doesn't gate based on Stripe.
+Also it's an integration at the database level, I'd prefer something that is agnostic to the storage medium.
+Something that would be focused on SaaS specifically (multiple users per account, multiple accounts per user, account closing form, integrated payment on signup, etc).
 - **[Clerk](https://clerk.dev)**: Looks interesting, but requires integration of UI components, and only React is supported ATM.
 Also billing integration isn't supported.
 - **[Memberful](https://memberful.com)**: Takes 5-10% of your transaction fees.
 Not JWT based, requires GraphQL API calls to get info about "current user".
 Seems to be more focused on WordPress.
 I want this to be focused on SaaS apps only.
 So it's much slimmer.